 Good Friday or Passionis Domini

-Today is Good Friday or Passionis Domini, the opener of Easter weekend, which the end of Lent.
+7 April 2023 – Today is Good Friday or Passionis Domini, the opener of Easter weekend, and the end of Lent.
 A very important liturgical holiday, marking the death of Jesus Christ.
 The performance of a passion oratorio was customary at that time, with notable works from composers like Händel, Telemann or Fasch.

 Bach's Matthaeus Passion, BWV 244, is of course a monumental work, often performed and well-loved around the world.
 It was probably first performed for the Vespers of Good Friday on April 11th, 1727, in the Thomas Kirche in Leipzig.

-I've chosen the very recent recording by John Eliot Gardiner, the English Baroque Soloists and the Monteverdi Choir, but there are so many great recordings to choose from, like the minimalistic recording by La Petite Bande, where the soloists also perform the choir parts as was possibly the case in Bach's time.
+I've chosen a recording by John Eliot Gardiner, the English Baroque Soloists and the Monteverdi Choir, but there are so many great recordings to choose from, like the minimalistic recording by La Petite Bande, where the soloists also perform the choir parts as was possibly the case in Bach's time.